anacbroggini/AI-SeizureDetection/README.md

 ```

 *Note: If there are errors during environment setup, try removing the versions from the failing packages in the requirements file.*

+## Streamlit app

+In some cases it is necessary to install the streamlit library

+pip install streamlit